home-assistant/home-assistant.io/source/_posts/2020-07-11-android-18-110-release.markdown

 og_image: /images/blog/2020-07-android-18-110-release/biometric_unlock.png
 ---

-There have been lots of more improvements to the android app since we last had a release post so lets go over some of the highlights!
+There have been lots of more improvements to the Android app since we last had a release post so let's go over some of the highlights!

 ## 1.8.0